About the board

 Tonya leads our nursing and clinical governance team to deliver outstanding person centred care.

-Her responsibilities include Caldicott Guardian, Designated Professional for Safeguarding and Director of Infection Prevention and Control.
+Her responsibilities include Caldicott Guardian for The London Clinic, Designated Professional for Safeguarding and Director of Infection Prevention and Control, as well as the Registered Manager.

 Gerard arrived at The London Clinic from Sermo, a global social network for physicians focused on improving patient outcomes.